A Pioneering Vision for Life After High School

 -

-Centralized academic and administrative services
+centralized academic and administrative operations

 -

-Purpose-built learning spaces
+purpose-built learning and support spaces

 -